mkg20001/check-really-require/README.md

 # check-really-require

-A tiny script useful for checking if a dependency is missing in package.json or if a dependency is unused
+A CLI that checks for unused and missing dependencies

 ## Usage

-`check-really-require /path/to/module`
+`check-really-require [/path/to/module]`